rudragarg/algorithmic-trading/README.md

 # algorithmic-trading
 # Temporarily public for review

-## This is still a work of progress: need to document/clean code, push backtrading stats and charts, need to write personal report (README)
+## This is still a work of progress: need to document/clean code, push backtrading stats and charts, need to write personal report (README), troubleshoot AWS EC2
 ## To review Alpaca API, please review trader.py

 * Explain why I did the project